imranpasha-tech/Shortify/README.md

 # Shortify
-A browser extension for URL shortening service deployed using AWS.
+A Chrome and Firefox browser extension for URL shortening service deployed on AWS.

 ## Screenshots